Price from $249

 Learn more advanced harmony.

 If you already have a basic grounding in four-part harmony, this online course will introduce you to more advanced techniques that will once again transform your music.
-While you will learn advanced harmonic techniques like modal and chromatic harmony, this online music theory course is always focussed on real-world examples and techniques.
+While you will learn advanced harmonic techniques like modal and chromatic harmony, this online music theory course is always focused on real-world examples and techniques.
 Presented by working, professional film and games composers, the practical focus of the course brings the subject to life.

 - Higher-level harmony presented in a lively and accessible way.